Duet3D/wiki-content/User_manual/Machine_configuration/robot_5_axis_CNC.md

 * assign the drives to Dn
 * verify movements by issuing G1 H2 commands

-From this descriptions it becomes clear that a rotary A axis located near the hotend must be handled differently than if it is located near C and workpiece.
+From this descriptions it becomes clear that a rotary A axis located near the hotend (head mode) must be handled differently than if it is located near C and workpiece (table mode).
 The first is in the base-...-tool chain, the second is located in the inverted base-...-workpiece chain.
 It is also a difference where the Z axis is located: at the hotend like CNC gantry systems are constructed or at the print bed like a CoreXY.

 # DH example AC, BC table/table mode